Colombia: Inflation edges up in March on weaker peso

 Inflation edged up to 3.2% in March (February: 3.0%), remaining within the Central Bank’s target band of 3.0% plus or minus 1.0 percentage points.
 A weaker peso, owing to strengthening in the dollar and some contagion from the Argentine peso’s sharp dive, pushed up overall prices.

-In February—the latest month for which data is available—core consumer prices—which exclude volatile items including fresh food and fruit—rose 0.7% over the previous month, following a 0.5% month-on-month rise in January.
+In February—the latest month for which data is available—core consumer prices—which exclude volatile items including food and fuel—rose 0.7% over the previous month, following a 0.5% month-on-month rise in January.
 Meanwhile, core inflation remained at January’s 3.1% in February.